 All of those things may be true, but these changes in the ways we live are ultimately contributing to reducing the damage to our planet and improving the quality of all of our lives.
 The future looks bright when we all look forward together.

 I am an ex-counsellor and charity founder, turned award winning writer, blogger & podcaster; a wife to Mr Recycled and Mama to 3 gorgeous sons.
-I also work part time as the Partnerships Manager with Nature Foundation SA – a not-for-profit nature charity that works to Save, Protect and Restore South Australia’s natural biodiversity.
+I am also a diabetes blogger, advocate, speaker and consultant at my blog Diabetes Can’t Stop Me.

 A passionate and genuine lover of people and planet, I am here to help you feel good about yourself, your home and your everyday, while we talk all things health, happiness & sustainability.
 Get inspired to think before you buy, reduce your waste and lighten your footprint on the planet, while you create a happy healthy home and life you can love!
 I have spent many years decorating my home in my own unique style and cherishing the stories that lie behind old stuff.